terminal42/escargot/README.md

 #### Tags

-Sometimes you may want to add meta information to any `CrawlUri`  instance so you can let other subscribers decide what they want to do with this information or it may be relevant during another request.
+Sometimes you may want to add meta information to any `CrawlUri`  instance so you can let other subscribers decide what they want to do with this information, or it may be relevant during another request.
 The `RobotsSubscriber` for instance, tags `CrawlUri` instances when they contained a `<meta name="robots" content="nofollow">` in the body or the corresponding `X-Robots-Tag` header was set.
 All the links found on this URI are then not followed which happens during the next `shouldRequest()` call.